Bamboo YAML Specs

 bamboo-specs/bamboo.yaml files to fetch your configuration.
 Linked repository needs to have permissions to create plans within given project in order to process YAML definition and create a plan.

-A new plan created using Bamboo YAML Specs does not have any explicit permissions granted - only administrators will have access to it.
-You can't use YAML Specs to define plan-level permissions.
+A new plan created using Bamboo YAML Specs does not have any explicit permissions granted - administrators and logged in users will have access to it.
+You can use YAML Specs to define plan-level permissions.
 We advise you to use project-level permissions.
 Contrary to Java Specs, YAML Specs can't create projects.